kahbodaeini/AI-Lecturenote/README.md

 ***Relaxing***

-One of the most common to find efficient heuristic function is that we convert our hard problem which is indissoluble in reasonable time, to a *more general problem with larger state space*.
+One of the most common ways to find efficient heuristic function is that we convert our hard problem which is indissoluble in reasonable time, to a *more general problem with larger state space*.

 Discussing more specifically, original problem has a set of constraints.
 Noe we **ignore some constraints** and solve the expanded problem.
 Since number of constraints have decreased, we have more goal states and our state space expands.